Jonathan Bartley: David Cameron incident

 On 27 April 2010, while Bartley was waiting to attend a hospital appointment at the Evelina Children's Hospital with his son Samuel, a Conservative Party official asked if he would like to meet the-then Leader of the Conservative Party, David Cameron.
-Bartley agreed and party officials then brought the Conservative leader over to meet them, on his way to a car after a General Election campaign event in South London.
+Bartley agreed, and party officials then brought the Conservative leader over to meet them, on his way to a car after a general election campaign event in south London.

-Bartley asserted that Conservative manifesto plans would increase the segregation of disabled children as it pledged to "end the bias towards the inclusion of children with special needs in mainstream schools".
+Bartley asserted that Conservative manifesto plans would increase the segregation of disabled children, as it pledged to "end the bias towards the inclusion of children with special needs in mainstream schools".
 Referring to his own two-year attempt to gain a place for his son in a mainstream school, Bartley also asked why the Conservative manifesto did not say that the Conservatives wanted to encourage children into mainstream schools.
 Cameron said, "It absolutely does say that sir, I promise you".
-After the event Channel 4 FactCheck said that Cameron had been wrong.
+After the event, Channel 4 FactCheck said that Cameron had been wrong.

 The Daily Telegraph pointed out that Bartley had been on The Moral Maze and was a regular commentator in the media.
-Bartley said he was a "floating voter", that he felt let down by the main parties and criticised the Labour government over the issues of inclusion.
+Bartley said he was a "floating voter", and that he felt let down by the main parties and criticised the Labour government over issues of inclusion.

 Afterwards, Bartley became the chair of the Centre for Studies on Inclusive Education (CSIE).